cozheyuanzhangde/ZiZoyaOS/README.md

 ## Important logs:
 1. 2020/12/21 It seems MingGW has some differences from Linux one which caused extra obstacles during developing, therefore, I decided to switch my environment to Linux in future developing.
 Current step: zizoya-kernel.
 Everything before zizoya-kernel(folder) is totally based on Windows environment.
-2. I have abandoned this project long time ago, so it is not an operating system technically.
+2. I have abandoned this project long time ago and it is not an operating system technically.
 Feel free to continue working on it!